THE LOOPHOLE

 ENG

-Several times during the visit it will be mentioned that the Malavilla belongs to the building type of the house-fortress, i.e. a fortified peasant house.
+Several times during the visit, it will be pointed out that Malavilla belongs to the fortified house type of building, i.e., a fortified farmhouse.